-- The child doesn't feel well enough to participate comfortably in routine activities. - The ill child requires more care than staff is able to provide without compromising the health and safety of the other children. - The child poses a risk of harmful diseases to others.
+- The child doesn't feel well enough to participate comfortably in routine activities. - The ill child requires more care than staff is able to provide without compromising the health and safety of the other children. - The child poses a risk of spreading a harmful disease to others.